aaronpong/WeeklySTR-Dashboard-Charlottesville-Project/README.md

 ## Acknowledgments

-Developed during a Marketing Data Science internship with Albemarle County, Charlottesville, VA (June 2025 - August 2025).
-Special thanks to the tourism and marketing teams for their domain expertise and data access.
+Special thanks to Albemarle County for providing the internship opportunity and access to STR performance data for this analysis.